The best pre-workouts offer carefully formulated active ingredients and usually a caffeine kick to help you maximize your training efforts.

 Why you can trust Men’s Fitness

 We spend hours testing every product we review, so you can be sure you’re buying the best.
-Find out more about how we test.
 This list of the best pre-workouts was compiled by Rob Hobson, registered nutritionist (AFN) and sports nutritionist (SENr).
 He tested every pre-workout in this list (as well as plenty that didn’t make it), assessing each one for their quality of ingredients and how effective they are at boosting energy.
+Find out more about how we test.

 This is the best pre-workout I tested